 - The property owner is proposing to rezone 3115 West 8th Avenue from E-SU-D to E-RX-3. - The subject site is located in the Villa Park statistical neighborhood located just west of the intersection West 6th Avenue and Federal Boulevard near Sandos Park. - The property is currently vacant.
 The property owner is proposing to rezone the property to allow for the development of town houses. - The proposed E-RX-3, Urban Edge, Residential Mixed Use, 3 stories, zone district allows town house and shopfront as the primary building forms.
 The maximum height of the allowed primary building forms ranges from 38 to 45 feet, up to 3 stories.
 This district is intended for use in the Urban Edge Neighborhood Context, which is characterized by single- and two-unit uses and allows for some multi-unit districts.
 Further details of the zone district can be found in the proposed zone district of this staff report (below) and in Article 4 of the Denver Zoning Code. - On October 10, 2024, Community Planning and Development (CPD) issued the West Area Plan Rezoning Implementation Approach Policy Memo which outlines issues related to displacement and increased development pressures in West Denver.
-The memo documents development trends, plan guidance, and states that "CPD has found potential rezonings of single unit districts (SU) to higher intensity districts in the West Area Plan geography are not consistent with the intent of adopted plans until further stabilization programs, tools and regulatory changes are in place, due to the phase of development lifecycle that the area is in.
-It is important to note that rezonings are consistent with adopted plans if there are programs and commitments to ensure
+The memo documents development trends, plan guidance, and states that "CPD has found potential rezonings of single unit districts (SU) to higher intensity districts in the West Area Plan geography are not consistent with the intent of adopted plans until further stabilization programs, tools and regulatory changes are in place, due to the phase of development lifecycle that the area is in."
+The plan consistency analysis in the memo is outlined as part of the review criteria section of this staff report.

-- affordability as part of new missing middle housing opportunities."
-The plan consistency analysis in the memo is outlined as part of the review criteria section of this staff report. - The Advancing Equity in Rezoning text amendment was approved by City Council at public hearing on 2/3/25.
-It will be effective on 2/24/25.
-Because this rezoning would be considered by City Council after 2/24/25, the staff report includes analysis of the proposed new rezoning criteria. - The application was presented at the December 18, 2024, Planning Board Hearing.
+- The application was presented at the December 18, 2024, Planning Board Hearing.
 No formal recommendation was made.
 A Document of Deliberation is attached to the staff report. - Concurrent with the rezoning, the applicant has voluntarily proposed and signed an Affordable Housing Plan (AHP).
 The AHP includes a negotiated alternative to Mandatory Affordable Housing requirements for this site.
 The AHP requires that at least 20% of the units (1 unit out of the 5 total) will be income-restricted for-sale at 110% AMI.
 The income restricted unit will have at least three bedrooms.
 More information is included later in the staff report. - While staff previously recommended denial at Planning Board, staff is now recommending approval given the voluntary concurrent AHP.
 The rezoning and the concurrent AHP together address plan guidance regarding affordability as outlined later in the staff report.